indigo-iam/egi-trust-anchors-container/README.md

 ```

 *Note: the parameters `external: true` in volumes is recommended if you use Docker or Podman to ensure that the volumes are not deleted once the container
 is removed.
-If you run the container in the ocntext of a CI, you may want to omit it so that the volume is created on the fly.*
+If you run the container in the context of a CI, you may want to omit it so that the volume is created on the fly.*

 ## Cron job